Losant/losant-docs/docs/dashboards/gps-history.md

 *   `index` - Index of the current data point in the series.
 *   `deviceName` - Name of the device that generated this data point.
 *   `deviceId` - Id of the device that generated this data point.
+*   `deviceTags` - The tags (as an object) of the device that generated this data point.
 *   `latitude` - Latitude of the current data point.
 *   `longitude` - Longitude of the current data point.
 *   `time` - Time of the current data point.